TheFaser/discord-animated-status/README.md

 # Information
 Changes your discord status every 3 seconds to the next frame.
 Basically creating an animated status.
 # Setting up
 Go to `config.txt`.
-You'l see this JSON table:
+You'll see this JSON table:
 ```
 {
     "token": "XXX",